 Why You Should Give Up Liquid Calories

-There are generally three reasons why people want to (or are happy to) drink liquid calories:
+There are generally three reasons why people want to (or are happy to) drink liquid calories (alcohol aside, which is a topic for another day):

 The first reason isn’t good enough – after all, you can get caffeine from all sorts of non-calorific sources (as demonstrated in this awesome chart, which I originally saw in this post on Nerd Fitness).